-- If a check is written to you from the IRA provider, you have 60 days to place into the 401(k) without the IRS labeling the rollover as a “distribution”.
+- If a check is written to you from the IRA provider, you have 60 days to place it into the 401k without the IRS labeling the rollover as a “distribution.

 How To Report the Rollover on Your Tax Return

-- Your IRA brokerage will send you a Form 1099-R that will show how much money you took out of your IRA.
+- Your IRA brokerage will send you a Form 1099-R showing how much money you took out of your IRA.